Search continues for ‘very dangerous’ jail escapee; stockpiles, campsites found

 State police urged residents to be vigilant and to keep doors and windows locked.
 Bivens urged them not to “leave things out where he could supply himself with food, clothes, car, for that matter even a weapon.”

-The U.S. Marshalls Service was offering a $7,500 reward for information leading to Burham’s capture, and Crime Stoppers was offering $2,000, Bivens said.
+The U.S. Marshals Service was offering a $7,500 reward for information leading to Burham’s capture, and Crime Stoppers was offering $2,000, Bivens said.

-“Anyone in this situation becomes more desperate over time, and we plan to use that to our advantage,” Bivens said. “… If he’s here, if he’s out here in the woods, we’ll continue to push hard.
+“Anyone in this situation becomes more desperate over time, and we plan to use that to our advantage,” Bivens said, adding that “if he’s out here in the woods, we’ll continue to push hard.
 He’s not going to be able to get a lot of rest.
 We’re going to push hard until we find him.”

-Warren County Sheriff Brian Zeybel told WKBW-TV that he doesn’t believe Burham is “a master of this game” but probably is able to tolerate “a little more discomfort than you or I.” He echoed the state police call for residents to take steps to keep themselves safe and to prevent Burham from gaining help or refuge.
+Warren County Sheriff Brian Zeybel told WKBW-TV that he doesn’t believe Burham is “a master of this game” but probably is able to tolerate “a little more discomfort than you or I.” He echoed the state police’s call for residents to take steps to keep themselves safe and to prevent Burham from gaining help or refuge.

 “There’s probably houses in this wonderful, beautiful community that the doors haven’t been locked in 40 years, maybe 50 years,” he said.
 “People leave keys in their car when they pump gas, stuff like that.
 Hometown rural America, but unfortunately people exploit that.
 And I don’t want to make it easy for this man to get a car to get a firearm especially and/or just have shelter in a basement or an unlocked shed or something like that.”